 Problems related to Uppage collection like that of falling and fuel wood burning can best be tackled the concerned government body and local NGOs co-operate.
-NGOs are likely to have number of contacts аt the root level and it would help if they could make the Uppage tree felling compaign a permanent component of their ganeral awareness creation programmes.
-The smoke less more popularly known as the Astravale is feature of number of rural households in Uttara District.
+NGUs are likely to have number of contacts at the ទូវាងទទ root level and it would help if they could make the anti Uppaga tree felling compaign a permanent component of their general awareness creation programmes.
+The smoke less more popularly known as the Astravala is feature of number of rural households in Uttara Kannada District.
 This has come about because of the active of both the Government and Non-Government fuctionaries.
-Similar efforts to counter Uppage tree felling and encourage collection and drying through the use of a dryer could be as successful if NGOs and the government could together work on it.
+Similar efforts to counter Uppage tree felling and encourage collection and drying through the use of a dryer could be as successful if NCOs and the government could bogether work on 1.4

-If the dryer experiment is successful, Non-Government funding organisations may have to come forth along with the Covernment, to build more dryers.
-Further, as mentioned earlier, a sustained and long period effort by both the Government and NGOs needs to be put in to making Uppage collection a continuous yearly activity.
-Therefore such non government funding and developmental organisations, could also undertake to assist local NGOs in recruiting special personell to look into the Uppage issue.
+If the dryer experiment is successful, Non-Government funding organisations may have to ocome forth along with the Covernment, to build more dryers.
+Further, as mentioned earlier, a sustained and long period effort by both the Covernment and NCOs needs to be put in to making Uppage collection a continuous yearly activity.
+Therefore such non government funding and developmental organisations, could also undertake to assist local NCOs in recruiting special personell to look into the Uppage issue.